Elbie-em/Twitter-Clone/README.md

-# Ruby on Rails:My First Rails Applications
+# Ruby on Rails:Twitter Clone
  > Building a light weight version of Twitter using the Devise gem.

  ## Built With